 |In Diesel Fuel (Vol-%)||30-100 Drop in Fuel|

-Green D+ has been independently tested in various markets including and by manufacturers of engines, all of which approve the use of the fuel with their engines.
+Green D+ has been independently tested in various markets, including manufacturers of engines, all of which approve the use of the fuel with their engines.
 These tests were carried out on the following equipment: